Jason Micklefield

 Biography

-Jason Micklefield is Professor of Chemical Biology within the School of Chemistry and the Manchester Institute of Biotechnology.
+Jason Micklefield is Professor of Chemical Biology within the Department of Chemistry at Imperial College London.
 He graduated from the University of Cambridge in 1993 with a PhD in Chemistry, working with Prof Sir Alan R. Battersby FRS to complete the first total synthesis of haem d1.
 He then moved to the University of Washington, USA, as a NATO postdoctoral fellow investigating various biosynthetic pathways and enzyme mechanisms with Prof Heinz G. Floss.
-In 1995 he began his independent research career as a Lecturer in Organic Chemistry at Birkbeck CollegeUniversity of London before moving to Manchester in 1998.
+In 1995 he began his independent research career as a Lecturer in Organic Chemistry at Birkbeck CollegeUniversity of London.
+He moved to University of Manchester in 1998, where he was Professor in Department of Chemistry.
+In 2024 he moved to his current position at Imperial.

 Current Research